HashimThePassionate/Django/README.md

     path("",views.index, name="home"),
 ]
 ```
-### The next step is to point the root URLconf at the project.urls module.
+### The next step is to point the root URLconf at the project.urls module
 1. In project/urls.py, add an import for django.urls.include and insert an include() in the urlpatterns list, so you have:
 ```
 from django.contrib import admin